ibm-cloud-docs/containers/health-audit.md

     ```
     {: pre}

 11. The audit webhook is now ready to receive events over an encrypted connection.
-When configuring the audit webhook in the full guide above, you must use the `https` version of the `--remote-server` URL instead:
+When configuring the audit webhook in the [Forwarding Kubernetes API audit logs to Cloud Logs](#audit-api-server-la) section, you must use the `https` version of the `--remote-server` URL instead:
     ```txt
     https://127.0.0.1:2040/api/v1/namespaces/ibm-kube-audit/services/https:ibmcloud-kube-audit-service:https/proxy/post`
     ```